avwsolutions/DOD-AMS-Workshop/workshop.md

 ```

 Now it is time to configure graphite-web component.
 This step is import because we will now create the local SQLite DB file for graphite-web, which is for administrative purposes.
 Don't be confused this is not the database where the metrics are stored.To have minimized security you're asked to fill in the username and password.
-Please leave the username default (root) and choose '*password*' as password.
+Please leave the username default '*root*' and choose '*password*' as password.

 ```
 $ sudo su -